 View Sections

-Students investigate leadership fundamentals such as problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
-Students explore dimensions of leadership attributes and core leader competencies in the context of practical, hands-on, and interactive exercises.
-Students also learn fundamental military concepts and explore the Army’s leadership philosophy.
-Aspects of personal motivation and team building are practiced by planning, executing and assessing team exercises.
-MILS 102C is open to all students, and enrollment does not require a commitment to join the U.S. Army.
-Engineering students may petition Engineering Student Services (Lopata Hall, Room 303) to have 2 units display on their transcripts; however, the units will not count toward their degree program.
+Investigate leadership fundamentals such as problem-solving, listening, presenting briefs, providing feedback, and using effective writing skills.
+You will explore dimensions of leadership attributes and core leader competencies in the context of practical, hands-on, and interactive exercises.
+Learn fundamental military concepts and explore the Army's leadership philosophy.
+I25 MILS 1020 is open to all students and enrollment does not require a commitment to join the US Army.

 Credit 2 units.